 A Random Tale, Sept.
 20, 2011).
-The second was when I got blown up by a lightning bolt.
+The second was when I got blowed up real good by lightning.
 You'd think I might have an aversion to Myrtle Beach, but really, these things only make the place somewhat more endearing.

 I'm pretty sure it was the summer of 1977, and my parents, my brother, and I were on our annual pilgrimage to the beach, where we owned a time-share unit for a week in June.
 In those days, my dad and I were both avid golfers, and playing golf at the beach was a rare treat.
 I think we played at a different course each day of the week we were there.
 On our final outing for the week, as was customary, Dad and I teamed up with another twosome we met at the course to make a regulation foursome.
 We headed out under clear skies, with no indication that rain might interfere with our game.